Slope side

 In North American ski lodging, slope side is accommodation "on the slopes", within walking distance from the ski lifts.
 Such lodgings are usually at the bottom of, or right beside, the ski hill—hence the term slope side.
-It's also sometimes called "ski in, ski out" lodging.
+It is also sometimes called "ski in, ski out" lodging.

 Due to their proximity to the lifts, and their desirability, slope side units are usually more expensive than off-hill units.
 Slope side accommodation is desirable for a number of reasons, mainly: